Prerequisites

 Verify variable values - Select the appropriate message in the left column, open the "Variables" tab, and locate your GTM variable

-, it may be defined too late in the page load sequence.
+If your variable shows as undefined, it may be defined too late in the page load sequence.
 Ensure your variable is defined before the Wisepops custom properties tag fires.